gadtfly/challenge.cueup.com/README.md

-Solutions to [*The Cue Programming Challenge*](http://challenge.cueup.com/), in reasonably clean Haskell
+Solutions to the [*Cue Programming Challenge*](http://challenge.cueup.com/), in reasonably clean Haskell